 Boom.
 That was how explosions were supposed to be written down.

-Barefoot and tanned, a Huckleberry Finn free range child, Lucy was left to grow as best he might in the shadow of his father’s relentless neglect.
-That his father loved deeply and fiercely was appreciated by Lucy’s mother, but something concrete was needed—a corn maze, a guide for ancient astronauts perhaps, a sign that the newly minted Lucy Hobart was indeed cared for, such as a smearing of lamb’s blood on the doorpost.
+Barefoot and tanned, a Huckleberry Finn free range child, Lucian Hobart, known as Lucy, was left to grow in the shadow of his father’s relentless neglect.
+That his father loved deeply and fiercely was appreciated by Lucy’s mother, but something concrete was needed—a corn maze, a guide for ancient astronauts perhaps, a sign that the newly minted Hobart boy was indeed cared for, such as a smearing of lamb’s blood on the doorpost.
 A black pneumatic tire, rotated from the passenger’s rear side of his 1908 Model T, as good as new, was tied to a tree.

 Well into his nineties, Lucy broods about his parents’ lack of public passion; this fires his wonderment at the act of conception.
 “There used to be a whole lot of to-do.
 Beating of tom-toms and a rattling of dried armadillo hides.
 Drinking toasts to the spirits of their unborn children from the skull of a fallen enemy.
 Or the skull of a departed husband.”